Modular multiscale approach to modelling high-harmonic generation in gases: Physical Examples tutorials

 \subsection{Absorption-limited HHG with Pre-Ionization in a Gas-Cell}

-This example is based on the application of the full code in designing an optimisation scheme for HHG by homogeneously pre-ionising the medium~\cite{Finke2022}, the free electrons increase the driver's phase velocity enabling to catch-up the harmonic field and efficiently phase-match the generation process.
-Instead of the physical context that is treated in detail in the reference, we present the further capabilities of the code.
+This example is inspired by the full-scale application of the code to the design of an HHG optimisation scheme through homogeneous pre-ionisation of the medium~\cite{Finke2022}.
+In this approach, the presence of free electrons increases the phase velocity of the driving field, allowing it to catch up with the harmonic field and thereby achieve efficient phase matching.
+Rather than reproducing the full physical analysis presented in the reference, here we focus on demonstrating the extended capabilities of the code.

-We focus a~45-fs, 100-$\mu$m Gaussian pulse (referred by the parameters in the focus) in the middle of 15-mm-long gas cell filled by krypton at $25~\mathrm{mbar}$.
-The medium is initially pre-ionised to $0.9$ times the optimal pre-ionisation value defined by the equality of the phase velocities for IR and the 17th harmonic~\cite{Finke2022}.
+We consider a~45-fs Gaussian pulse with a waist of 100-$\mu$m (parameters defined at focus) centred in a 15-mm-long gas cell filled with krypton at a pressure of $25~\mathrm{mbar}$.
+The medium is initially pre-ionised to $0.9$ times the optimal pre-ionisation level, defined by the condition of equal phase velocities for the fundamental (IR) field and the 17th harmonic~\cite{Finke2022}.